 - Immediate results.
 You don’t have to wait for melanin production.
 Your skin ‘tans’ immediately.

-- It fades away within a few days.
+- The tan doesn’t last too long.
+It fades away within a few days.
 You also need to avoid certain activities like prolonged swimming or aggressive exfoliation to ensure it doesn’t fade away too quickly.

 - The tan is not as natural as that of a tanning bed especially if you don’t get it professionally done.